 ct represents the game engine itself, extended with modules and core libraries.
-But let's talk a bit about how it all works.
+The core lib contains of:

 The Pixi.js application of the game.

 Returns the metadata that you supplied inside the ct.js editor, such as

 A multiplier that shows how much a current frame differs from the target FPS.
 It will change depending on game's performance.
 For example, it will be

 2 at 30 FPS, as a target one is 60 FPS, and it will be

 1 at completely smooth target framerate.